star99/misty/README.md

 Misty
 =====

-A wordpress theme forked from Misty Look and/or Mist Lake
+A wordpress theme forked from Mistylook and/or Mistylake